Filter Options

 High PCR (Above 1.20)

-Put-heavy positioning with elevated hedging demand.
+Put-heavy flow with elevated hedging demand.

 Desk view: Treat as defensive sentiment.
 If price holds support, reversal probability improves; if support fails, downside can accelerate.
+Use volume PCR for intraday timing, OI PCR for structural context.

 Execution Workflow